-- Conducting utilization review studies designed to evaluate the appropriateness of admissions to the hospital, lengths of stay, discharge practices, use of medical and hospital services and related factors which may contribute to the effective utilization of services.
-The committee shall communicate the results of its studies and other pertinent data to the Medical Staff Executive committee and shall make recommendations for the utilization of resources and facilities commensurate with quality patient care and safety; - (b) Establishing a utilization review plan which shall be approved by the Medical Staff Executive committee; and - (c) Obtaining, reviewing, and evaluating information and raw statistical data obtained or generated by the hospital's case management system.
+- (a) Conducting utilization review studies designed to evaluate the appropriateness of admissions to the hospital, lengths of stay, discharge practices, use of medical and hospital services and related factors which may contribute to the effective utilization of services.
+The committee shall communicate the results of its studies and other pertinent data to the Medical Staff Executive committee and shall make recommendations for the utilization of resources and facilities commensurate with quality patient care and safety; all peer to peer for "level of care denials" will be done by the Utilization Management medical director or designee.
+Attending physician can do peer to peer if requested by the Utilization Management medical director.
+This applies to all payors. - (b) Establishing a utilization review plan which shall be approved by the Medical Staff Executive Committee; and - (c) Obtaining, reviewing, and evaluating information and raw statistical data obtained or generated by the hospital's case management system.